-In future Reports (Annual Reports and/or five-year Basin Analysis Report updates), the County will consider the BMPs that DWR posts on its web site.
-The GSP regulations (Article 3) include certain technical and reporting standards not expressly directed for a Basin Analysis Report (Article 7 cross references Section 352.4 and 354.34(c)).
-Specifically, the five-year update of the Basin Analysis Report (or GSP) is to address data gaps (see discussion in Chapter 8).
-This Basin Analysis Report has included protocols and data/reporting standards where previously developed and readily available for incorporation in this Report.
-The five-year Basin Analysis Report update will include additional BMPs which are in use but not yet formally documented.
+The County has incorporated some elements of the draft BMPs and will consider the final BMPs that DWR posts on its website in upcoming future Reports (Annual Reports and five-year Basin Analysis Report updates).
+This Basin Analysis Report has included monitoring protocols and data/reporting standards where previously developed and readily available for incorporation in this Report.
+The five-year Basin Analysis Report update will also include additional BMPs which are in use but not yet formally documented.